kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Set up led on last vid pin. add to keyboard firmware a check for config bit set to enable disable.
 See firmware_buzz.asm + lcd 4x40.
 Coded and working with a test led.
 Need circuit added to schem.
 Pin is VIDDO

-* DONE Added support for 595 shift reg on any port.
+* DONE Added support for 595 shift reg on any port via SR word
 * DONE Add op-amp circuit to SPISound and allow for selection at wire time.
 Moving SPISound to on board via direct bus use
 * DONE Add dart.
 Not doing.
 With a CTC will take up too much space.
 Better use if going to use the ESP.
 * DONE Pico to handle display to have two way return of data.
 Switching to a ESP Mini for extra features